How It Works

 3. Withdraw

-When you’re ready, you connect a different wallet and withdraw.
+When you’re ready, you withdraw to any Solana address of your choosing — ideally a fresh wallet.
 Your browser generates a zero-knowledge proof that says: “I deposited into this pool” — without revealing which deposit is yours.
-The protocol’s smart contract verifies your proof and releases your funds to any wallet you choose.
+The protocol’s smart contract verifies your proof and releases your funds.
+The protocol covers the gas, so the recipient wallet can be completely empty.

 What Is a Zero-Knowledge Proof?